donbright/earcutr/README.md

 #### Profiling results

-Please see [OPTO.md] if you wish a long description of the optimization rpcoess.
-Here are a few other highlights from testing:
+Please see [OPTO.md] if you wish a long description of the optimization process.
+Here are a few other highlights:

 * is_earcut_hashed() is hot